10th ANNUAL SUBARU AAA REGINA SPRING HOCKEY CLASSIC

 5. COMPLETING THE GAME SHEET: Starting line-ups will not have

-be listed on the game sheet.
+to be identified.
 The visiting team must have their game

 sheet completed first, 30 minutes prior to the posted start time of the